 Yeasted beer bread using 100% wholegrain-flour is not difficult to make.
 It takes less than ten-minutes to grind the wheat and mix the dough, and then another five hours to bake.

 Beer and bread make a natural fit both being based on grains and fermented with yeast; the one with barley and the other wheat.

 Using a sourdough culture will further make this an interesting loaf for those who love to experiment; the bacteria predigest the protein, dealing with the gluten issue that some have, though all the research suggests this is greatly exaggerated.

 Gluten allergy is a real concern for some; the large amount of the amino-acid proline, a ring structure unlike all others, makes for strong bonds which some digestive systems have difficulty breaking down.

 The net result is the absorption of short chains of amino acids which are targeted as unknown proteins by the immune system; the 33-mer peptide is the most common fly in the ointment.
-Durum wheat, emmer and einkorn do not contain it, but most other wheat and spelt flours do.
+Durum flour, emmer and einkorn do not contain it, but most other wheat and spelt do.